NHS Health Check e-Bulletin - August 2020

 Restoring the NHS Health Checks service also compliments the government’s new obesity strategy.
 Data shows that 62% of 5.1 million people having a check between 2012 and 2017 were overweight or obese.
 Ensuring that there are appropriate services in place to support individuals to lose weight following a check is key to maximising the programme’s impact.
 The increased focus on obesity through the ‘Better Health’ campaign presents a real opportunity to strengthen behaviour conversations and onward referral.

 I’m delighted to welcome Professor John Deanfield as Chair of the NHS Health Check review.
 The review offers a timely opportunity to cogitate on learning so far and consider the action that needs to be taken to ensure that we maximise the benefits from the programme for the next ten years and beyond.
 What is certain is that we will need every part of the system playing its part if we are to realise the programme’s full potential.
-Please do use this opportunity to share your thoughts, experiences and views.
+Please do use the opportunity that the review presents to share your thoughts, experiences and views.

 Finally, thank you to all local authorities for getting quarter 4 2019/20 data in on time, the portal is now open again for the quarter 1 2020/21 return which closes on the 4 September.